detrojapradeep/detrojapradeep/README.md

 - 👋 Hi, I’m @detrojapradeep
-- 👀 I’m interested in Web Development
+- 🌱 I’m a Full Stack Web Development
-- 🌱 I’m currently learning Java development
-- 💞️ I’m looking to collaborate on Web Projects
+- 💞️ looking to collaborate on Web Projects?
 - 📫 Connect with me on Linkedin: https://www.linkedin.com/in/detroja-pradeep-kumar

 <!---